-Of course, this doesn’t have to be a deal breaker as long as you can check in an extra bag.
+Of course, your shopping doesn’t have to be a deal breaker as long as you can check in an extra bag.
 Rows and rows of cheap bags and luggage, clothes and shoes line the streets of most cities in Vietnam.

 But why lug back all the stuff you can easily find in your own country?